 Oil prices are notoriously volatile, particularly over the last few years as the price of fuel reached an all-time high.
+These fluctuations have a direct impact on oil prices in the UK, which ultimately influence the cost of petrol and diesel for drivers and businesses.
 This is driven by a complex mix of factors that influence supply and demand on a global scale.

 From geopolitical tensions and natural disasters to shifts in economic policy, a wide range of forces can push oil prices up or down in ways that are often unpredictable.